AstraZeneca PLC – Annual report – 31 December 2019

 Brexit readiness preparations and planning

-Following the UK referendum outcome in June 2016 for the UK to leave the EU, the UK Government and European Commission have been negotiating the terms on which the UK would leave the EU and the framework for the future relationship.
-While a draft Withdrawal Agreement has been agreed between the UK government and the EU, at this time it remains unclear whether this will be ratified by the UK parliament in its current form, amended or if the UK will leave the EU without a deal.
-In the absence of a ratified agreement, it is unclear what trading relationships the UK will have with the EU and other significant trading partners after 29 March 2019 given the range of political and legal options.
-Until the Brexit negotiation process is completed, it is difficult to anticipate the potential impact on our market share, sales, profitability, cashflows and results of operations.
+Following the UK referendum outcome in June 2016 for the UK to leave the EU, the UK Government and European Commission negotiated the terms on which the UK would leave the EU and the framework for the future relationship.
+In January 2020, Royal Assent of the European Union (Withdrawal Agreement) Act by the UK Parliament was granted and the Withdrawal Agreement was ratified by the European Parliament.
+The UK left the EU on 31 January 2020 with a transition period running to 31 December 2020.
+Immediately after the UK left the EU, the UK Government and European Commission began the process of negotiating the future relationship which, if the negotiations are successfully concluded and ratified in the UK and EU, would apply after the end of the transition period.
+At this time, it remains unclear whether an agreement will be reached on the future relationship before the end of the transition period and if it would be ratified by the UK Parliament and the European Parliament.
+In the absence of a ratified future relationship agreement at the end of the transition period, it is unclear what trading relationships the UK will have with the EU and other significant trading partners after 31 December 2020 given the range of political and legal options.
+Until the future relationship negotiation process is completed, it is difficult to anticipate the potential impact on our market share, sales, profitability, cash flows and results of operations.

-The costs associated with this and certain other actions directly related to Brexit will be charged as restructuring with the majority of such costs expected to be cash costs.
-The current estimate of these costs is around $40 million.
-However, until the Brexit process is concluded by the UK and EU parliaments and the impacts of transition to any new arrangement between them are known with clarity, it is difficult to anticipate the overall potential impact on the Group’s operations and hence the final expected costs to be incurred.
+The costs associated with this and certain other actions directly related to Brexit will be charged as restructuring, with the majority of such costs expected to be cash costs.
+The current estimate of these costs is approximately $40 million.
+However, until the process to determine the future relationship is concluded by the UK and EU parliaments and the impacts of transition to any new arrangement between them are known with clarity, it is difficult to anticipate the overall potential impact on the Group’s operations and hence the final expected costs to be incurred.